Logansport High School

 Logansport Community High School is a high school located in Logansport, Indiana, USA.
+It is a part of the Logansport Community School Corporation.
 The first recorded commencement took place in June 1871, at the Mesodian Opera House, with three graduates.

+The majority of Logansport is in the school district, of which this is the sole comprehensive high school.

 History

 High School classes had first been offered in Logansport, in 1863, at the New Seminary, which was a three-story stone building built on the corner of Broadway and Thirteenth Streets in 1848–1849.
 The first record of a high school commencement occurred on June 1, 1871.

 In 1874, the Seminary was torn down with a new school, known as Central or Lincoln School, being built on the same site.
 This served as the high school until 1894, when the Roosevelt building, at the corner of Broadway and Seventh Streets, was used until 1913.

 Lincoln School was razed in 1913, and what is now referred to as the "Old" Logansport High School was built between Thirteenth and Fourteenth Streets and Broadway and Market Streets.
 This building would serve for the next 60 years, until in 1967, it was decided that a new building would be needed.

 The "New" Logansport High School, which opened in 1973, was relocated to the edge of town on an 86 acre site.